 In the context of custom functions, xlwings will detect numbers, strings, and booleans but not cells with a date/time format.
 Hence, you need to use converters.
 For single datetime arguments do this:

 '''

 import datetime as dt

-from xlwings import pro
+from xlwings import server

-@pro.func
+@server.func

-@pro.arg("date", dt.datetime)
+@server.arg("date", dt.datetime)

 def isoformat(date):

 return date.isoformat()

 '''

 Instead of dt.datetime, you can also use dt.date to get a date object instead.